biplabbose/StateTransition/README.md

 Now, run the `main.m` file.
 The unknown parameters are estimated by [linear least square method](https://in.mathworks.com/help/optim/ug/lsqlin.html).
 The following are exported from the model:

    * The estimated parameters are exported to a tab-delimited text file, `fractionalCellDivision.txt`.
-Each row represents the fractional cell division of each cell type, and the columns represent the fractional cell division for each time interval.
+Each row represents the fractional cell division of each cell state, and the columns represent the fractional cell division for each time interval.
    * The residuals are exported to a tab-delimited text file, `residual.txt`.
 Residuals are the difference between the observed fold change and the simulated fold change.
 Each column represents the residual for each observed time interval, and the row represents the residuals of the experimental replicates.

 #### 2. Estimation of the fraction of cell state transition: